Iran boosts uranium enrichment over Israel's 'terrorism' | DW | 13.04.2021

 The United States said it stood by Israel but remained committed to the Iran talks despite Tehran’s enrichment plan.

-“We are certainly concerned about these provocative announcements,” said White House spokeswoman Jen Psaki.
+"We are certainly concerned about these provocative announcements," White House spokeswoman Jen Psaki said.

-“We believe that the diplomatic path is the only path forward here and that having a discussion, even indirect, is the best way to come to a resolution.”
+"We believe that the diplomatic path is the only path forward here and that having a discussion, even indirect, is the best way to come to a resolution," Psaki added.

 "Iran's dangerous recent communication is contrary to the constructive spirit and good faith of these discussions," the three countries, known as the E3, said in a statement.

-"In light of recent developments, we reject all escalatory measures by any actor, and we call upon Iran not to further complicate the diplomatic process."
+"In light of recent developments, we reject all escalatory measures by any actor, and we call upon Iran not to further complicate the diplomatic process," the statement read

 Israel’s Kan public radio cited intelligence sources as saying that Israel’s Mossad spy agency had carried out a cyber attack at the site.